 It's a short nail or claw attached to a small 'stub' on your Cocker's legs, like the one in this photo.

-The claws are placed at the back of (and to the side of) the front legs, just up from the paw (a bit like the positioning of the base of your thumb to your fingers).
+These claws are placed at the back of (and to the side of) the front legs, just up from the paw (a bit like the positioning of the base of your thumb to your fingers).

 It's argued that they have no real function although there are those that believe they can help with maneuverability when the dog is running.

-Unfortunately, they're often removed at birth.
+Because of this, they're often removed at birth.